 Method of Preparation Affects Caffeine Content in Coffee

 The method of preparation largely affects the caffeine content in your coffee (study).

 More fine grindings increase caffeine content (study).
 As the coffee beans are ground, particles are more soluble and easier to extract.

 Filtered coffee usually contains larger amounts of caffeine than boiled coffee (study).
 The portafilter, a method used to make espressos obtains the highest concentration of caffeine in the final coffee (study)

 Caffeine Content in Different Types of Coffe Beans

-There are different types of coffee beans cultivated around the globe.
-Almost each coffee-produced country makes its own coffee variety, and that largely affects the caffeine content in the coffee (study)
+There are different types of coffee beans cultivated around the globe, and that largely affects the caffeine content in the coffee (study)

 The two most popular coffe varities are Arabica and Robusta.
-The latests typically contains twice as much caffeine as Arabica, with 6.8-8.1% caffeine against the 3.4-3.8% present in Arabica (study)
+The latest typically contains twice as much caffeine as Arabica, with 6.8-8.1% caffeine against the 3.4-3.8% present in Arabica (study)

 The process of roasting also affects the caffeine content (study).
 As the degree of roasting increases, the caffeine content increases, and the presence of chlorogenic acid decreases.